HobbyChop/sDS/README.md

 - Up and down pick a slot; left and right jump by 8.
 - X saves the current synth into the slot and Y loads it back, each after an A=yes / B=no confirmation.
+- A resets the whole synth to defaults (also confirmed); your recordings and saved presets are kept.
 - Select renames the slot (up and down change the letter, left and right move the cursor, Select again to finish).

 Presets are written to your SD card as `sds_presets.dat`, so they survive a power-off.
 If the card cannot be opened they still work for the session.

+Your working setup also auto-saves to the SD a moment after you stop editing and reloads at boot, so the synth comes back the way you left it without having to save a preset first.

 Send MIDI **CC 80** with a value of 0-31 to recall that preset slot from a sequencer or controller.